Clarksville Gas and Water Department plans Peachers Mill Road water outage, lane closures - Clarksville Online - Clarksville News, Sports, Events and Information

-Clarksville, TN – The Clarksville Gas and Water Department (CGW) has planned a water outage on Tuesday, December 13th, 2022, at 10:00pm on Peachers Mill Road from Randell Drive to Broadmore Drive for water valve replacement causing a water outage and low water pressure for the following streets and roads.
+Clarksville, TN – The Clarksville Gas and Water Department (CGW) has planned a water outage on Thursday, December 15th, at 10:00pm on Peachers Mill Road from Randell Drive to Broadmore Drive for water main repair and water valve installation causing a water outage and low water pressure for the following streets and roads.

 Roads Affected